drindez/EasyBlocker/README.md

 📋 | Iptables + IPset:

- At first you need to install ipset and iptables using command: apt install ipset, apt install iptables after you install them you will create your ipset using command: ```ipset create blocked_ips hash:ip``` after that you will add your ips from connections.txt or blacklsit.txt from sonar to the ipset using this commands:
+ - At first you need to install ipset and iptables using command: apt install ipset, apt install iptables
+ - after you install them you will create your ipset using command: ```ipset create blocked_ips hash:ip```
+ - after that you will add your ips from connections.txt or blacklsit.txt from sonar to the ipset using this commands:
-  For kokot.go: ```while IFS= read -r ip; do     sudo ipset add blocked_ips "$ip"; done < "connections.txt"``` For Sonar.jar: ```while IFS= read -r ip; do     sudo ipset add blocked_ips "$ip"; done < "your blacklist file.txt"``` After you are done adding this into the ipset you need to drop the ips from ipset using this iptables command: ```sudo iptables -A INPUT -m set --match-set blocked_ips src -j DROP```
+  - For kokot.go: ```while IFS= read -r ip; do     sudo ipset add blocked_ips "$ip"; done < "connections.txt"```
+  - For Sonar.jar: ```while IFS= read -r ip; do     sudo ipset add blocked_ips "$ip"; done < "your blacklist file.txt"``` -After you are done adding this into the ipset you need to drop the ips from ipset using this iptables command: ```sudo iptables -A INPUT -m set --match-set blocked_ips src -j DROP```